9 Reasons for Lights Flickering in Your Home

 Not Compatible for a Dimmer Switch

 If you're using a dimmer switch and your bulb is flickering in your home, it's possible that bulb may not be compatible with a dimmer.
-Make sure the bulb type is made for a dimmer switch and if it isn't then replace it with the right kind.
+Make sure the bulb type is made for a dimmer switch.
+If it isn't compatible, then replace it with the right kind that is.

 Six Serious Reasons Your Lights Are Flickering